33 Things You Always Believed That Aren’t True

 Myth: Cinco de Mayo is Mexico’s Independence Day.

 Reality: On May 5, 1862, the Mexican army successfully defeated France at the Battle of Puebla during the Franco-Mexican War.
-(That’s right: this annual tequila-soaked revelry has nothing to do with Mexican independence.)
-Mexico’s victory was short-lived, but people all around the globe celebrate this day each year with fireworks and fiestas.
+That’s right: this annual tequila-soaked revelry has nothing to do with Mexican independence, but rather celebrates a war win.
+Though the country’s victory was short-lived, people all around the globe partake in celebrations commemorating this battle each year with fireworks and fiestas.

 Myth: Twinkies have no expiration date.